 As mentioned previously, the curricula of trade schools and colleges are different in the sense that the former focuses on job-specific coursework while the latter focuses on general learning paths.

-This only means that students enrolled in trade schools are provided with the practical training they need so they can hit the ground running once they start a job.
+This only means that students enrolled in trade schools are provided with the practical training they need so they can hit the ground running once they start a job, which is similar to on-the-job training or OJT meaning in school.
 They no longer need to be taught what to do aside from company protocols because their vocational training has already equipped them to work according to industry standards.

 College students, in comparison, are provided with coursework that mostly focuses on theoretical principles.
 This allows them to understand the fundamentals of a field, develop critical thinking skills, as well as build a diverse knowledge of topics relevant to an industry.
 However, this does not necessarily mean that they are equipped to perform specific jobs upon getting hired.
 As such, they will rely on additional training from their employers.
 However, while job readiness might be lacking among college students (Thompson, 2020), the plus side to the curriculum they are exposed to is that they will not be limited to one career path.